Azure/azure-powershell/src/App/App.Autorest/README.md

 resourcegroup-append: true
 nested-object-to-string: true
 auto-switch-view: false
-# Disable transform IdentityType as GET+PUT can not replace patch
+# Disable transform IdentityType as GET+PUT can not replace patch(https://github.com/Azure/autorest.powershell/blob/main/docs/migration-from-v3-to-v4.md#managed-identity-best-practice-alignment)
-# 1. Organizations_CreateOrUpdate can not update resources
+# 1. ContainerApp_CreateOrUpdate and ContainerAppJob_CreateOrUpdate can not update resources
 # 2. the input schemas of PUT and PATCH are different
 disable-transform-identity-type: true